 In short, I sometimes ponder the family’s “internal controls.”
 Am I acting “reasonable”?
 Am I acting consistent with “best practices”?
 Are there even “best practices” for parenting?

 Pondering these questions began even before the boys were born.

 I’ve never been one to turn the ordinary into the complex.
-For instance, people have been having children since the beginning of time.
+For instance, people have been having children for centuries.
 Yet upon learning we were having twins, the thought entered my mind: would it be a “best practice” to attend a birthing class?
 To borrow from the FCPA’s internal controls provisions, would that be “reasonable” – more specifically – is that what a “prudent” expectant father of twins would do?
 Upon conferring with my wife and both determining that we were acting reasonably, we did not enroll in a birthing class.

 Yet here is where parenting and compliance can diverge.

 If a “red flag” occurred during the pregnancy that we did not recognize (but would have recognized if we enrolled in a “best practice” birthing class) would we, as parents, lacked effective internal controls?

 The good thing about parenting is that an assessment of “reasonableness” takes place in real-time and without the benefit of perfect hindsight.
 In the current enforcement climate however, it seems that an assessment of “reasonableness” takes place after the fact (sometimes years after the fact) when the end story is know where there will always be an opportunity to look back and say “woulda, coulda, shoulda.”